javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### IIFE

-In old scripts, one can find so-called "immediately-invoked function expressions" (abbreviated as IIFE) used for this purpose.
+In the past, there were no block-level lexical environment in Javascript.

+So programmers had to invent something.
+And what they did is called "immediately-invoked function expressions" (abbreviated as IIFE).

+That's not a thing we should use nowadays, but you can find them in old scripts, so it's better to understand them.

-They look like this:
+IIFE looks like this:

 ```js run
 (function() {